- — Surfer SEO performs over 500 ranking factors in their analysis.

 - Questions surrounding your main keyword.

 - Popular words and phrases that appear.

-The keywords and question tabs are definitely the most valuable and can help you come up with relevant topics to include in a post.
+The keywords and question tabs are the most valuable and can help you develop relevant topics to include in a post.

 There’s also a lot of other granular data.
 You can see how much content is above the fold, structured data types, and how many images posts use.

-Honestly, this data depth is probably a tad overkill.
-However, I’d argue it’s better to have more data at your disposal and to choose what metrics you focus on most for your on-page SEO efforts.
+Honestly, this data depth is probably more than you need.
+However, I’d argue it’s better to have more data at your disposal and choose the metrics you focus on most for your on-page SEO efforts.
 Plus, the sheer amount of time you save by getting a snapshot of SERP results can’t be overstated.

 The SERP Analyzer helps improve existing content on your blog, whereas the content editor of Surfer is to help craft new content that will rank in Google.

 This editor is certainly a step up from writing in a basic Word document or the WordPress backend.
 Surfer SEO actually creates a content score for your specific keyword and gives you tips to optimize your writing like: